As our support group – Single Moms Indonesia – is growing rapidly, I am hearing more and more stories from members of their heartaches and pain.

 Your Stories Matter

-I cried myself to sleep at night asking God “why me!” with fists thrown in the air in desperation.
-I fed my anger of “You did my wrong” to my ex not realizing I too had played some role in the failing of my first marriage.
-It took me much soul searching to finally be able to own my mistakes.
-To take responsibility for my choices that led him and I to divorce.
+I cried myself to sleep at night, asking God, “Why me?!” with fists thrown in the air in desperation.
+I fed my anger of “You did my wrong” to my ex, not realizing I, too, had played some role in the failure of my first marriage.
+It took me much soul-searching to finally be able to own my mistakes.
+To take responsibility for my choices that led him and me to divorce.

-Took me a long time to embrace acceptance and be at peace with what has happened.
+Took me a long time to embrace acceptance and be at peace with what had happened.

-I too spent many months going around in a circle of self-loathing, self-hate and feeding the “poor me” mentality.
+I, too, spent many months going around in a circle of self-loathing and self-hate and feeding the “poor me” mentality.

 Wow…quite a question.
 When?
 Did I remember to mark on the calendar that I had arrived somewhere?
 No…I honestly don’t remember when I arrived here at this point.

-This…where I am today is not quite the destination I wanted for myself.
-Not yet at least.
-There is still more work to be done, so many things to learn, there is a lot more growing to do.
-Life is a journey after all.
+This…where I am today is not quite the destination I wanted.
+Not yet, at least.
+There is still more work to be done, so many things to learn, and there is a lot more growing to do.
+Life is a journey, after all.

 My life today is content.
-I am happy with how things have turned out and I couldn’t be more grateful of how I ‘arrived’ to this point in time.
-I even thanked my ex-husband for letting me go so I can re-descover myself and that led me to where I am today.
+I am happy with how things have turned out, and I couldn’t be more grateful for how I ‘arrived’ at this point.
+I even thanked my ex-husband for letting me go so I could re-discover myself, which led me to where I am today.

 Healing doesn’t just happen.

 One must want to be healed first.
 Healing comes in different forms.
-Addressing the real issues one by one and moving forwards step by step.
+Addressing the fundamental issues one by one and moving forwards step by step.
 Healing is a process.

-The journey continues and I will continue to share stories because as it turns out, they matter.
-I would never have thought the things I wrote over 6 years ago would be relatable to some of the members of our support group.
-I never imagined someone would message me out of the blue and ask, “How do you heal?”
+The journey continues, and I will continue to share stories because, as it turns out, they matter.
+I would never have thought the things I wrote over six years ago would be relatable to some of our support group members.
+I never imagined someone would message me and ask, “How do you heal?

-By all means, I am no expert, I am still learning.
+By all means, I am no expert.
+I am still learning.
 I still have a lot to learn and things to overcome.
 Yet I am so honored and extremely humbled to be able to tell these ladies that I understand their feelings and they are not alone.
-In life, we always have a choice, to continue learning then strive or to give up and waste our precious life living in anger and resentment.
+We always have a choice, to continue learning and then strive or to give up and waste our precious life living in anger and resentment.

 Daughter, Love hearing how your journey is helping others heal and find joy❤️ Mom